DebanjanaKar/GSoC-FrameNetBr/README.md

 ```
 This will give a `.bin` file of the oov words.

 7. The above script uses Google's Universal Sentence Encoder to obtain sentence embeddings.
-Although the dependencies should be installed by the requirements file, in case of any problem, please install Tensorflow v.1.12 explicitly and follow the instructions given in this link https://tfhub.dev/google/universal-sentence-encoder-multilingual/1
+Although the dependencies should be installed by the requirements file, in case of any problem, please install Tensorflow v.1.12 explicitly and follow the instructions given in this [link](https://tfhub.dev/google/universal-sentence-encoder-multilingual/1)

-8. The script **`bert-embeddings.ipynb`** uses pretrained cased multilingual BERT embeddings[https://github.com/google-research/bert] to generate embeddings for lexical units and sentences.
+8. The script **`bert-embeddings.ipynb`** uses pretrained cased multilingual [BERT embeddings](https://github.com/google-research/bert) to generate embeddings for lexical units and sentences.
 The pytorch interface for BERT by Hugging Face has been used to access and experiment with the pretrained embeddings.
 It contains a method which maps the lexical units to the actual words in the sentences and maps with an error of < 5%.
 It auto-generates a resource file called `bert_embeddings.pickle` which contains all the required embeddings, ready for use.

-9. The script **`similarity.ipynb`** evaluates the semantic similarity on the basis of different features like FrameNet v.1.7 frames, etc. The already computed results and visualisations can be found inside the folder `\results`of this repo.
+9. The script **`similarity.ipynb`** evaluates the semantic similarity on the basis of different features like FrameNet v.1.7 frames, etc. The already computed results and visualisations can be found inside the folder `/results`of this repo.

 10. The script **`score_generator.ipynb`** finds the weighted average scores and brings together all the features of the model in a format suitable for the regression model.

 11. Baseline models have been experimented with in the script **`baselines.ipynb`** and semi supervised models, in the script **`iterative-learning.ipynb`** .

 Please run the scripts *in the order they have been presented* here.
-Have a look at **`TaskChecklist.md`** to have an idea of the workflow and the tasks that were/weren't accomplished during the period.
+Have a look at [**`TaskChecklist.md`** ](https://github.com/DebanjanaKar/GSoC-FrameNetBr/blob/master/TaskChecklist.md) to have an idea of the workflow and the tasks that were/weren't accomplished during the period.

-For a more detailed explanation of the project, please visit : https://medium.com/@debanjana.kar/frame-based-metric-for-automatic-machine-translation-evaluation-my-journey-in-gsoc-2019-5749f0d21b74?source=friends_link&sk=1eec274567ff753a9704cb785ccb1231
+For a more detailed explanation of the project, please visit this [blog post](https://medium.com/@debanjana.kar/frame-based-metric-for-automatic-machine-translation-evaluation-my-journey-in-gsoc-2019-5749f0d21b74?source=friends_link&sk=1eec274567ff753a9704cb785ccb1231).